-It's never easy dealing with a customer service issue.
+It's never easy dealing with a retail customer service issue.
 Sometimes it may seem like they’re looking for trouble, but complaining customers are probably just looking for a solution to a frustrating problem.

 If you provide excellent customer service, go the extra mile for your customers, and follow procedures, complaints should be rare.
 When they do occur however, stay calm.
 Breathe.

 I know, staying calm is tough when your patience is challenged by complaining customers!
 But customer service means taking the good with the bad.